Miah Dennehy: Later years

-He eventually returned to Cork where he coached junior soccer teams and played hurling for St Vincent's GAA (Cork).
+Dennehy eventually returned to Cork where he coached junior soccer teams and played hurling for St Vincent's GAA (Cork).
 On 17 August 2007, Dennehy was the victim of a serious assault outside a public house in Mayfield, Cork.
 He spent four months in Cork University Hospital, including five weeks in intensive care.
-As of February 2008 he is undergoing therapy in the National Rehabilitation Institute in Dún Laoghaire.
-On 6 March 2009 David Naughton was sentenced to six years in jail for the assault.
+Beginning in February 2008 he underwent therapy in the National Rehabilitation Institute in Dún Laoghaire.
+On 6 March 2009, David Naughton was sentenced to six years in jail for the assault.

+Miah Dennehy died on 10 November 2023, at the age of 73.